*Updated September 2022

 2. Not so sure about Essure

 In a better-titled article than this subsection called “Not very re-Essureing: how a contraceptive implant can ruin lives,” Chloe Kent tracks the journey of Essure from its approval by the FDA in 2002 to its discontinuation in 2018.
-This Bayer-made product was a contraceptive, metal-based implant that was meant to act as a permanent sterilization device for women, as an alternative to tube tying, etc. The metal-coiled device would be inserted into the fallopian tubes to block the passage of eggs into the uterus.
+This Bayer-made product was a permanent sterilization device for women, as an alternative to tube tying, etc. This contraceptive came in the form of a metal-coiled implant device that would be inserted into the fallopian tubes to block the passage of eggs into the uterus.
 Eventually, scar tissue would fasten it in place.

 However, from 2002 to 2018, 32,773 reports were submitted to the FDA database complaining of multiple complications, including pain, heavier/irregular periods, headaches, fatigue, weight fluctuations, depression and anxiety, rash, hypersensitivity, hair loss, etc. Many of these were due to autoimmune reactions to the metal coils.

-What’s more, 49 deaths have been linked to the device (made up of adult deaths, miscarriages, and infant deaths after live birth), and it’s also caused both regular and ectopic pregnancies.
+What’s more, 49 deaths have been linked to the device including adult deaths, miscarriages, and infant deaths after live birth.
+It’s also caused both regular and ectopic pregnancies.
 Some women suffered further to remove Essure from their bodies by having hysterectomies, though there have been cases - like Sarah Dzikowicz - where the implant remained in the body post-surgery.

 The FDA placed a black box warning on the product in 2016 and limited sales in 2018.